 STEP 1: Select the cell where you want to compute.

-STEP 3: Drag the fill handle from cell B2 down to apply the formula to the rest of the cells in column B.
+STEP 3: Drag the fill handle to the rest of the cells.

 While custom formatting itself doesn’t convert the values, it can be used to display the values in a more readable way.
 This method is more suitable when you want to display time in a human-readable format.